A few words about me

 I opened my first crowdlending portfolios at Mintos and Twino on November 11, 2016.
 At that time, only a handful of platforms existed – which initially resulted in a very poor diversification of my portfolio –

 If platforms were scarce, blogs about crowdlending were even harder to find.
-I have to thank Kristi at Money is your friend; at that point, her blog was my only source of information !
+The – now deceased – blog Money is your friend was at that point my only source of information !

 Fast forward three years later, and there’s now a plethora of crowdlending platforms available.
 While there initially was mostly individual loans available for investing, real-estate and business loans now offer great opportunities as well.
 A few crazy milestones were reached, the most impressive being Mintos cumulative amount of 3 billion euros of loans financed !